-In the field, the plants will be controlled for the appearance of flower buds on a daily basis.
+In the field the plants will be controlled for the appearance of flower buds at maximum intervals of two days.
 Any flower buds found will be removed prior to anthesis, i.e. before dispersing pollen.
-As a result, the transgenic plants are not expected to form or disperse pollen.
+As a result, the genetically modified plants are not expected to form or disperse pollen.

 Non-genetically modified black nightshade control plants that may also reach the flowering stage will be planted in close vicinity to the genetically modified plants.
-The supplementary provision II.7 of the notification on this application stipulates the permanent labelling of the transgenic plants, thereby ensuring that the transgenic plants can be easily differentiated from the control plants.
+Provision II.9 of the decision on this application stipulates the permanent labelling of the genetically modified plants, thereby ensuring that the genetically modified plants can be easily differentiated from the control plants.

-Although species of the genus Solanum are considered predominantly self-pollinating species, outcrossing and cross-pollination are possible, and the appearance of hybrid species and types with S. nigrum has been observed.
-Spontaneous hybrids derived from the hexaploid S. nigrum and S. physalifolium var. nitidibaccatum (diploid) and S. villosum (tetraploid) have been reported, which are also present in Germany.
-It is known that in some Solanum species flower-visiting bees and hover flies are, to a small extent, responsible for cross-pollination.
-Currently, there are no findings on the distances over which outcrossing can take place.
+Although Solanaceae are considered predominantly self-pollinating species, outcrossing and foreign pollination are possible, and the appearance of hybrid species and types with S. ni-grum has been observed.
+Spontaneous hyrbids derived from the hexaploid S. nigrum and S. physalifolium var. nitidibaccatum (diploid) and S. villosum (tetraploid) have been reported, which are also present in Germany.
+It is known that in some Solanum species flower-visiting bees and hover flies are, to a small extent, responsible for foreign pollination.
+Currently there are no findings on the distances over which outcrossing can take place.

-To prevent the emergence of S. nigrum plants, a clover/grass mix will be planted around the 1 hectare release site.
-The applicant also plans to carry out inspections and take measures around the release site.
-Within a radius of 35 m around the release area, sexually compatible plant species are to be removed before reaching maturity.
+To prevent the emergence of S. nigrum plants outside the 1.5 hectare release site, a 3 m wide strip of clover/grass mix will be planted along its inner border.
+The applicant also plans to carry out inspections of the 35 m area around the release site, during which sexually compatible plant species are to be removed before reaching maturity.

 III.1.2.4.
-Assessment of the possibility of horizontal gene transfer of the inserted foreign genes from the genetically modified plants to microorganisms
+Assessment of the possibility of transfer of the inserted foreign genes from the genetically modified plants to micro-organisms by horizontal gene transfer

-The inserted sequences are firmly integrated into the chromosomes of the recipient organisms.
-No evidence exists to suggest that the transfer of genetic information from plants or its expression in microorganisms takes place under natural conditions.
+The inserted sequences are stably integrated into the chromosomes of the recipient organisms.
+No evidence exists to suggest that the transfer of genetic information from plants or its expression in micro-organisms takes place under natural conditions.
 However, studies on the transformation ability of soil bacteria under natural conditions suggest that the transfer of plant genetic material to soil bacteria is theoretically possible, although it is assumed that a gene transfer of this type would constitute an extremely rare event.